prototypefund/Digital_Bargeld-docs/core/api-sync.rst

   **Response**

   :status 200 OK:
-    The body contains the current version of the wallet's database as known to the server.
+    The body contains the current version of the backup as known to the server.

   :status 204 No content:
-    This is a fresh account, no previous wallet data exists at the server.
+    This is a fresh account, no previous backup data exists at the server.

-  :status 402 Payment required:
-    The synchronization service requires payment before the account can continue to be used.
-The fulfillment URL should be the /$WALLET-KEY URL, but can be safely ignored by the wallet.
-The contract should be shown to the user in the canonical dialog, possibly in a fresh tab.
+  :status 304 Not modified:
+    The version available at the server is identical to that specified in the "If-None-Match" header.

+  :status 404 Not found:
+    The backup service is unaware of a matching account.

   :status 410 Gone:
     The backup service has closed operations.
 The body will